 115.53(a): The RIDOC policy does address how the inmates are provided with access to outside victim advocates for emotional support services related to sexual abuse.
 It states, "each facility shall provide inmates with access to outside victim advocates for emotional support services related to sexual abuse by giving inmates the mailing address and toll-free hotline number for Day One, a local victim advocacy/rape crisis organization. a.
 Day One, 100 Medway Street, Providence, RI 02906-4402; and b.
 The Helpline 1-800-494-8100".
+Day One is available to all RIDOC inmates.
 In addition, every alleged victim of PREA sexual abuse is also offered services by RIDOC from the Counseling and Psychotherapy Center, Inc. The PREA Coordinator makes the referral to CPC for emotional support services.